joaoalbertocsjunior/react-s/FAQ.md

 <details>
   <summary>8.
 How will react-s make it easier to work with third-party libraries and tools?</summary>
   As react-s evolves, it aims to improve compatibility and integration with a wide range of third-party libraries and tools.
 This includes libraries for state management, routing, form handling, and more.
 The long-term goal is to ensure that react-s works seamlessly with popular React ecosystem tools while maintaining its focus on declarative, data-driven UI components.
-This will likely include better support for **React Router**, Redux, and potentially other solutions for state management and data fetching.
+This will likely include better support for React Router, Redux, and potentially other solutions for state management and data fetching.
 </details>

 <details>